Pioneer Point, Maryland

+History

 Pioneer Point is the former estate of wealthy business executive, and builder John J. Raskob who is best known for building the Empire State Building in New York City.
 Raskob constructed the 19 room mansion originally known as "Hartefeld Hall" after purchasing a 1600-acre tract of land on the Eastern Shore in 1925.
 Raskob later built another large house nearby to accommodate his 13 children.

-After Raskob's death in 1950 the estate was subdivided and the mansion changed hands several times.
-The property was bought by the Soviet government in 1972, with subsequent Soviet additions to the property being funded by granting two properties in Moscow to the United States State Department.
-Pioneer Point was bought by the Russian Federation for $3 million in the aftermath of the collapse of the Soviet Union.
-It was likened to a dacha by Yuri Ushakov, the Russian ambassador to the United States in 2007.
+After Raskob's death in 1950, the estate was subdivided and the mansion changed hands several times - at one point it was owned by millionaire industrialist R.J.
+Funkhouser.

+In 1972, the property was bought by the Soviet Government, with subsequent Soviet additions to the property being funded by granting two properties in Moscow to the United States State Department.

-Pioneer Point was treated as state property of the Russian Federation and activities there were protected under diplomatic immunity.
+In 1991, following the collapse of the Soviet Union, the property came under ownership of the Russian Government, with the property valued at $3 million at that time.
+In 2007, the property was likened to a dacha by Yuri Ushakov, the Russian ambassador to the United States.

 On December 29, 2016, Russian access to the site was commuted in the wake of the alleged Russian involvement in the 2016 United States presidential election as part of a number of sanctions taken by the United States against Russian diplomatic personnel.
 President Barack Obama, in announcing the sanctions, stated that Pioneer Point and another compound in New York were "used by Russian personnel for intelligence-related purposes."

-On May 31, 2017, six months after the sanctions, The Washington Post reported that President Donald Trump and his administration had decided to return Pioneer Point back to the Russians.
+On May 31, 2017, six months after the sanctions, The Washington Post reported that President Donald Trump and his administration had decided to return Pioneer Point back to the Russian government.